qiaochen/LLM_RAG_papers/README.md

 > With a competent LLM and good retrieval system accompanied by techniques like [Chain of Thoughts Prompting](https://arxiv.org/abs/2201.11903), RAG has the potential to perform comparably well or even better than fine-tuned LLMs in a new domain.
 It is also much more flexible to manipulate external knowledge for updating or filtering information.
 However, the potentially incurred new bottlenecks now are:
 >      1) A "good" retriever and/or a reranker:
 >      2) LLM's ability of
->      Questions:
+>      Question:
->      1. Would the ability of something best included in the "meta knowledge of behaviors such as instruct-following, prompt understanding etc" ?
+>      Would the ability of something best included in the "meta knowledge of behaviors such as instruct-following, prompt understanding etc" ?
 >      If so, then it might be helpful to explicitly fine-tune models to better capture such knowledge (There is increasing research interest in this direction).
->      2. Are there any other approaches for optimizing retrievers and/or rerankers rather than doing independently,
+>

 A technique gaining increasing attention: